sriharijala/spring_k8_observability/README.md

   ## Approach

   - Terraform use to create K8 Cluster
-  - Git Workflow to prepared build and deployments
+  - Git Workflow to prepare build and deployments
   - Helm Charts to deploy the build through Git workflow
+  - JPA to store data in MySQL
+  - Monitoring using open source components.

   ## Overview